Download the Charter of Aged Care Rights Template for Signing in the links above.

 On 1 July 2019, a Charter of Aged Care Rights (the charter) replaced previous Aged Care Rights Charters covering various forms of aged care.
 The comprehensive and concise new Charter covers 14 fundamental protections that are listed below:

 have my identity, culture and diversity valued and supported;

 be informed about my care and services in a way I understand;

 access all information about myself, including information about my rights, care and services;

-have control over and make choice about my care and personal and social life, including where the choices involve personal risk;
+have control over and make choices about my care, and personal and social life, including where the choices involve personal risk;

 have control over, and make decisions about, the personal aspects of my daily life, financial affairs and possessions;

 have a person of my choice, including an aged care advocate, support me or speak on my behalf;

 complain free from reprisal, and to have my complaints dealt with fairly and promptly;